The Border (1982 film)

-The Border is a 1982 American neo-noir drama film directed by Tony Richardson and starring Jack Nicholson, Harvey Keitel, Valerie Perrine, Elpidia Carrillo and Warren Oates.
+The Border is a 1982 American neo-noir dramatic crime thriller film directed by Tony Richardson and starring Jack Nicholson alongside Harvey Keitel, Valerie Perrine, Elpidia Carrillo and Warren Oates.

 Plot

 Immigration enforcement agent Charlie Smith lives in California with his wife, Marcy, in a trailer.
-She persuades him to move to a duplex in El Paso shared by her friend and border agent Cat.
-She opens a charge account and starts to purchase expensive items like a water bed as she tries to build a dream home.
+She persuades him to move to a duplex in El Paso, Texas, shared by her friend and border agent Cat.
+Marcy longs for a life of luxury and sees a chance to do so with this move.
+She opens a charge account and starts to purchase expensive items (like a water bed) as she tries to build a dream home.

 Cat gradually introduces Charlie to the human smuggling operation he runs with their supervisor Red.
 Though Charlie initially declines to participate, his wife's free-spending ways make him finally take part in the operation.
 Meanwhile, a young Mexican mother, Maria, that he has observed is detained, and while she is in their custody, one of Cat's drivers abducts her baby for an illegal adoption.
 Cat warns the driver not to do anything but transport people in trucks, and that if he runs drugs or babies, Cat will hurt him.

 Charlie finally realizes that Cat and Red are killing drivers who make money off side ventures or anyone who gets in their way.
 Charlie makes it clear to Cat that he will not be a party to murder.
 In the film's climax, he is forced to kill Cat.
 He tracks down the kidnapped infant and returns it to Maria.